selmanyalcin/NFT-Supported-Web3-Social-Media-App/README.md

 [<img src="https://img.youtube.com/vi/s3JpujHhUSQ/hqdefault.jpg" align="center" width="60%">](https://www.youtube.com/watch?v=s3JpujHhUSQ "NFT Supported Web3 Social Media App")

-You can find a video that shows my projects so by watching this video you can see how it works without run my project.(Also for turkish documentation you can check out project files)
+You can find a video that shows my project so by watching this video you can see how it works without run my project.(Also for turkish documentation you can check out project files)

 # Decentralised Sharings And NFT: